Admissions Requirements

 All inquiries concerning admission to Alcorn State University should be directed to the Office of Admissions.
 To be eligible for admission, a person must be a graduate of a recognized high school.
 Persons who are not high school graduates are required to pass the General Education Development (GED) test and make a satisfactory score on the ACT and/or SAT before being admitted.

 Applications for admission are accepted any time during the calendar year.
-Persons interested in applying should write or call the Admissions Office for instructions on applying.
+Persons interested in applying should write or call the Admissions Office for an application and instructions for applying.
 All applicants should have high school and/or college transcripts, ACT or SAT scores, or a GED passing score transcript sent directly to the Office of Admissions, Alcorn State University, Lorman, Mississippi, 39096-7500.

 When the application for admission, ACT or SAT profile, transcript and/or GED transcript is received, the applicant will be notified concerning his/her status.
 It is advantageous to submit a partial transcript, as this will enable the staff to evaluate the academic record and provide an early response to the applicant’s request for admission.
 Partial transcripts should include all available grades earned from freshman year to present.
 The partial transcript does not substitute for the final transcript, which should be submitted after graduating from high school.

-Former students in good standing who have not enrolled for one or more semesters (summer session excluded) must fill out an application for readmission that is available online.
+Former students in good standing who have not enrolled for one or more semesters (summer session excluded) must complete the application for readmission available online.
 A former student must be in good standing before being readmitted.

 Alcorn State University adheres to the principle of equal opportunity.
 The university does not discriminate on the grounds of race, color, religion, sex, national origin, age or handicap.